lfpoulain/Ha-Artnet-Receiver/README.md

 - lights that internally smooth or delay state changes

 For best results, local lights and locally controlled integrations usually perform better than cloud-based devices.

-## Support and feedback

-If you publish this repository publicly, it is useful to document:

-- tested Home Assistant versions
-- tested Art-Net senders
-- tested device types
-- known limitations by light platform